Student Resources

 The Institute for Oral History provides resources and employment opportunities for a wide range of students who seek to learn more about the profession of oral history or use primary source materials in their work.
 In addition, the Institute is just a fun place to work!
 We seek to align student workers with their interests when it comes to assignments, and hold at least two celebratory events per year.
 We hope you will consider us as an avenue in the pursuit of your career goals!

-The Institute for Oral History has long worked closely with Baylor undergraduate students in processing the oral history interviews in our collection.
+The Institute for Oral History has worked closely with Baylor undergraduate students for decades to process the oral history interviews in our collection.
 We are also available to provide instruction and consultation for classroom oral history projects across the disciplines.

 Undergraduate Work-Study Positions

-Our undergraduate students serve as transcription assistants in the Institute.
+Undergraduate students can apply to serve as transcription assistants in the Institute.
 The transcription assistant serves primarily as transcriber of oral history interviews (includes proofreading) and to enter corrections on transcripts after editing by graduate assistants, interviewers, and interviewees.
 They also serve as office assistants on various tasks.
 Applicants must be proficient in Microsoft Word, Excel, and other Office programs as well as basic internet research.
 General office experience desired, and experience with digital audio media a plus.

-The position requires 10-20 hours per week of work.
-Students interested in this position should contact our administrative associate Dianne Reyes to inquire regarding potential openings for the current and future semesters.
+The position requires a minimum of 10 hours per week of work.
+Students interested in this position should contact our administrative associate, Kaila Mata, to inquire about potential openings for the current and future semesters.

 Undergraduate Research